Rowan-Mather/unicycle/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A multi-tool for all your student housing needs!
+Created during the HackTheMidlands competition, this application is a multi-tool for all your student housing needs.
+Designed to help with chores and scheduling, we have built this app from the ground up as an exercise in using Java Processing.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>